- Sleeping well is important for our overall health.

 - At around 4 months, a baby’s circadian rhythm begins to consolidate.

 - Babies at this age need consistent naps during the day, with a fixed sleep schedule.

 - The ideal sleeping range for babies aged 4-6 months is between 12-15 hours, and sleep regressions are normal during this time.

 Sleeping well is extremely important.
 It is essential for our body because it allows us to rest and maintain good mental and physical health.
 Rest helps our brain work at its optimum level.
-It helps us be alert, learn, and concentrate during the day and consolidate what we learned, forming memories during the night.
+It helps us to be alert, learn, and concentrate during the day and consolidate what we learned, forming memories during the night.
 Sleeping well also lowers our stress levels, letting us live healthier lives.
-If sleep is extremely important for adults, you can imagine how important it is for babies!
+If it is extremely important for adults, you can imagine how important 4-month-old sleep must be!

 Around the fourth month, a baby’s circadian rhythm is consolidated.
 If you are consistent with routines, your baby will learn to differentiate between day and night.
 The hours a baby sleeps at night increase slowly, but they still need naps during the day.
 In fact, sleeping during the day and sleeping at night are interdependent, because the amount of hours a baby sleeps during the day affects sleep at night.

 During the day, babies should sleep a minimum of two naps of 1 or 2 hours.
 Some children even sleep three naps!
 The morning nap is regularly set 1 hour and a half or 2 hours after waking up, while the midday nap is usually around 1:00 or 2:00 p.m.

 The time you choose for each nap is not that important, what is important is sticking to a fixed sleep schedule.
 That way, your little one will anticipate their sleep hours.
 You can create a short pre-sleep routine, like having a feeding or reading a book, followed by putting them in their crib, and slightly turning down the bedroom lights.